What is the Parents Promise and why does amicable support it?

 Why amicable supports the Parents Promise

 The charity Fegans shared that the primary reason for children being referred to counselling were due to the effect their parents split had on them.
 Research shows that it's not the divorce or break-up that negatively affects children, it's the way that parents handle it that matters.
-At amicable, we've helped thousands of parents to separate and have seen the transformative, positive impact that prioritising goals for the future and ensuring conversations and plans are child-centric.
+At amicable, we've helped thousands of parents to separate and have seen the transformative, positive impact of prioritising goals for the future and ensuring conversations and plans are child-centric.

 Here are some topics that you can use to start the conversation:

-- How can we reduce conflict and acrimony between us?
+• How can we reduce conflict and acrimony between us?
 We have lots of advice on how to do this.

-- How can we protect our children from any conflict and disagreements between us?
+• How can we protect our children from any conflict and disagreements between us?
 E.g. agreeing to not talk in derogatory terms about each other in front of our children.

-- How can we help our children to process the separation and change it will trigger?
+• How can we help our children to process the separation and change it will trigger?

-- How to provide emotional support to build resilience?
+• How to provide emotional support to build resilience?

-- How do we ensure that they feel heard and that their voice, concerns and opinions matter?
+• How do we ensure that they feel heard and that their voice, concerns and opinions matter?

-We believe that the Parents Promise is an important and necessary campaign, and relevant to all the phases of relationships and parenting whether you're planning to have children, parents in a happy relationship, divorcing with kids or already separated.
+We believe that the Parents Promise is an important and necessary campaign, and relevant to all the phases of relationships and parenting whether you're planning to have children, parents in a happy relationship, divorcing with kids or are already separated.
 We've broken down how the Parents Promise can be harnessed in each of these scenarios:

 We're in a happy relationship and we have kids or we want to have children in the future

-- What are our joint goals and ambitions for our children?
+• What are our joint goals and ambitions for our children?

-- How would we protect our children from any negativity between us?
+• How would we protect our children from any negativity between us?

-Imagining key life moments in the future can help, for example, “If we separate, we want to be in a good enough place that we are able to attend parents evenings together”.
+Imagining key life moments in the future can help, for example, “If we separate, we want to be in a good enough place that we are able to attend parents' evenings together”.

 We are separating and have kids

-- How do we tell them that we’re separating?
+• How do we tell them that we’re separating?
 Read our guide on telling your children you're divorcing here.

-- How can we reassure our children that they don’t need to pick sides?
+• How can we reassure our children that they don’t need to pick sides?

-- How can we ensure moving forward we can continue a loving committed parental relationship with them?
+• How can we ensure moving forward we can continue a loving committed parental relationship with them?

-- How will we share their care and ensure they spend quality time with us both?
+• How will we share their care and ensure they spend quality time with us both?

-- How will we approach introducing new partners?
+• How will we approach introducing new partners?

 We've already separated and have kids